 For example, if you want to make a certain amount of money in one year, you’ll have to figure out how many clients you need for that time period and work backwards.
 Perhaps you need 60 clients to be successful, which means you need to get five clients a month.
 You’ll then need to consider what actions to take in order to hit your five-client-a-month goal.

-60 clients seems like a lot until you break it down, and then it seems much more manageable.
+Five clients per month sounds a lot more manageable than 60 in a year.
 While it’s wise not to lose sight of the bigger picture, breaking lofty goals into smaller tasks will motivate you to move forward and properly pace yourself.

 Once you’ve set your goals and rates, determining your target market is next.
-Target market is a marketing-specific term that refers to the type of clients you want to attract.
+Target market, or target audience, is a term that refers to the type of clients you want to attract.
 If you find that specific types of clients and matters are high-effort, low-reward then you might want to steer clear of promoting your services to that audience.

 Pick your marketing channels

-As a continuation of the example in the last section, consider your target market being young couples in long-term relationships.
-Now ask yourself, what marketing channels do young couples tend to spend the most time in?
+As a continuation of the example in the last section, consider your target market of young couples in long-term relationships.
+Now ask yourself, what marketing channels will young couples see the most?

-Once you’ve researched your audience more in-depth, you’ll have a better sense of where you should focus your marketing efforts.
+Once you’ve researched your audience more in-depth, you’ll have a better sense of which channels will be best.

 How to Start a Law Firm Checklist